 TCP initialize sequence number counters at the time of TCP connection establishment.
 Initialization values are called initial sequence numbers.
 As per TCP specification, the initial value needs not to be zero (it may be any random number).
 SYN is the first TCP segment from the client to the server in a three-way handshake, for the connection setup procedure.
 SYN segment has an SYN flag set in TCP header and a sequence number value.
 SYN uses the first value of a sequence number, which is zero.

 If the server ready to accept the connection, there is a new SYN (from server to connection setup) and ACK (for received SYN from the client) from the server.
 Header flag bits are set for SYN and ACK in a TCP single segment.
-SYN has an initial sequence number from the server and acknowledgment number has the next expecting sequence number from the client.
+SYN has an initial sequence number from the server and the acknowledgment number has the next expecting sequence number from the client.

-After getting SYN from the server, the client sends ACK, with acknowledgment number.
+After getting SYN from the server, the client sends ACK, with the acknowledgment number.
 The value is the next expecting sequence number from the server.
 Now client and server are ready with sequence numbers on each end, for reliable and sequenced delivery of messages.

 TCP sequence Number analysis with an example:

 Here we will cover TCP sequence number in detail with a live capture example.
 The example has relative sequence numbers, so the sequence number starts from zero.
-This makes easy to analyze a capture and a good example to understand.
+This makes it easy to analyze a capture and a good example to understand.

 TCP capture setup: